 A visit to a pub while in Ireland is a MUST… even if you don’t drink.
 It’s a place where the locals come together, have a pint, grab a bite, watch a game, and talk about the weather.
 Pubs are the pillars of connection and community on the Emerald Isle.
 It’s where songs are sung, stories are shared, and memories are made.
 Many pubs in Dingle have been around since the 1800s, leaving the current bartenders (typically descendants of the original owner) with countless fascinating anecdotes to be told.

 Just across the street from St Mary’s Church (on Green Street) is Dick Mack’s.
 Opened in 1899, this cozy timeless bar has remained a meeting place for locals and visitors alike for generations.
-As a member of the Ireland Whiskey Trail, there is no shortage of delicious whiskey at Dick Mack’s.
+As a member of the Irish Whiskey Trail, there is no shortage of delicious whiskey at Dick Mack’s.
 In fact, this iconic pub carries over 200 whiskeys to choose from!
 Check out their newly opened brew house, taproom, and outdoor area, complete with artisan food trucks.

 More Pubs in Dingle